 Filter By Category

-Honors Chemistry 10 covers many of the same topics as Chemistry 10 but in greater depth.
+Honors Chemistry covers many of the same topics as Chemistry but in greater depth.
 Emphasis is placed on mathematical as well as conceptual understanding of chemical principles.
-Teamwork, critical thinking, and written communication skills are emphasized.
-Students in this class are expected to demonstrate sophisticated mathematical reasoning, individual responsibility, and time management skills.

 This laboratory-based course focuses on human anatomy and physiology.
 Students will take a deep dive into the structure and function of specific body systems (integumentary, skeletal, muscular, and nervous), followed by a focused overview of other body systems (circulatory, respiratory, digestive, immune, endocrine, reproductive, and excretory).

-Astronomy will enable students to understand and apply the physics and principles guiding astronomical phenomena to topics ranging from the solar system, to stars and galaxies, to black holes and the fate of the universe.
+Astronomy will enable students to understand and apply the scientific principles guiding astronomical phenomena.
+We’ll explore topics ranging from the solar system, to stars and galaxies, to black holes and the fate of the universe.

 This Advanced course is an in-depth exploration of topics and experimental techniques introduced in a standard first-year college chemistry curriculum.
 ADV Chemistry includes a more sophisticated treatment of many of the topics studied in Honors Chemistry, as well as additional topics such as thermodynamics, quantitative kinetics, and acid/base chemistry.

 In this Advanced course, students will gain an understanding of advanced topics in physics built from a calculus-based study of electricity and magnetism.
-These foundational concepts will be strengthened through real-world applications such as renewable energy and sustainable transportation in a way that supports DA’s strategic goals in sustainability.
+Core topics will include electrostatics, circuits, and magnetism.

 In this Advanced course, students will gain an understanding of advanced topics in physics built from a calculus-based study of mechanics.
 Topics addressed will include statics, dynamics, energy, momentum, and rotation.